barbazul/1kfa/mod_guide_player.md

 their handheld weapons could not connect

 session
-: The contiguous period of time that you're at the table, playing the game
+: The contiguous period of time that you're at the table, playing the game.
+Roughly 3 hours

 the supply
 : The area on the table where all the cards and tokens are kept